Baja California

 A Blend of Coastal Beauty and Wine Country Charm

 If you ever invite me to a birthday trip to Mexico, just know the answer is an immediate yes.
-This time, a group of us made the trip down to Ensenada, which is such an easy getaway from San Diego.
-We crossed the border and had a pre-booked party bus waiting for us.
-If you’re going to do a wine day right, you do it with music, drinks, and zero responsibility for driving.
+A group of us made the quick 90-minute trip from San Diego to Ensenada with a party bus, music, drinks, and zero responsibility for driving - the only right way to do wine country.

 Now that you've heard my Ensenada story, keep reading for my top tips and recommendations!